-We independently verified the accuracy of the calculation of ECL and assessed whether the ECL calculations were consistent with the approved model methodologies with the use of our credit risk modelling specialists.
+We independently verified the accuracy of the calculation of ECL and assessed whether the ECL calculations were consistent with the approved model methodologies.

 We evaluated key aspects of model monitoring and validation performed by management relating to model performance and stability and critically assessed the monitoring results.
 The test results of statistical models were interpreted in the context of relevant circumstances and explanations were obtained for deviations from the expectation.